-Similarly, LabCFTC helps "promote responsible FinTech innovation to improve the quality, resiliency, and competitiveness of our markets" as well as accelerating "CFTC engagement with FinTech and RegTech solutions that may enable the CFTC to carry out its mission responsibilities more effectively and efficiently."
-The Consumer Financial Protection Bureau also has a program that attempts to "promote innovation, competition, and consumer access within financial services."
+Similarly, LabCFTC helps "promote responsible FinTech in-novation to improve the quality, resiliency, and competitive-ness of our markets" as well as accelerating "CFTC engagement with FinTech and RegTech solutions that may enable the CFTC to carry out its mission responsibilities more effectively and efficiently."
+The Consumer Financial Protection Bureau also has a program that attempts to "promote innovation, compe-tition, and consumer access within financial services."

 Regulators in other countries have similarly embraced KYC technology.
 In 2019, the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) announced it would allow for the use of digital documents to authenticate an individual's identity.
-This new policy allows individuals being vetted to supply their financial institution to scan their "government-issued photo identification document using the camera on their mobile phone or electronic device."
+This new policy allows individuals being vetted to supply their financial institution to scan their "governmentissued photo identification document using the camera on their mobile phone or electronic device."
 The individual would then be required to take their own photo with their device and submit it to the institution.

-But in order to verify the selfie and the photo on the identification match, the bank or credit union must have the technology to "apply facial recognition technology to compare the features of that 'selfie' to the photo on the authentic government-issued photo identification document," FINTRAC noted in its 2019 directive on identifying individuals and corporations.
+But in order to verify the selfie and the photo on the identification match, the bank or credit union must have the technology to "apply facial recognition technology to compare the features of that 'selfie' to the photo on the authentic govern-ment-issued photo identification document," FINTRAC noted in its 2019 directive on identifying individuals and corporations.

-"The tech demonstrated it was feasible," said Zac Cohen. chief operating officer of Vancouver, Canada-based Trulioo, a FinTech vendor that "delivers trust, privacy, and safety online through scalable and holistic identity verification."
+"The tech demonstrated it was feasible," said Zac Cohen, chief operating officer of Vancouver, Canadabased Trulioo, a FinTech vendor that "delivers trust, privacy, and safety online through scalable and holistic identity verification."
 KYC tech vendors were able to prove to regulators the technology was accurate and produced verifiable results, he says.

-European regulators seeking to sign off on KYC technology at companies that must comply with the General Data Protection Regulation have sought to understand the "context" of its decision making-that is, how an AI tool arrives at its decisions, without focusing on the individual decisions themselves.
+European regulators seeking to sign off on KYC technology at companies that must comply with the General Data Protec-tion Regulation have sought to understand the "context" of its decision making that is, how an Al tool arrives at its decisions, without focusing on the individual decisions themselves.

-Factors such as the urgency of the decision, its impact, and significance might outweigh a data subject's wish to know more about the decision-making process, suggesting that a "one size fits all" approach to explaining AI-generated results is unworkable, according to U.K. data regulator the Information Commissioner's Office.
+Factors such as the urgency of the decision, its impact, and significance might outweigh a data subject's wish to know more about the decision-making process, suggesting that a "one size fits all" approach to explaining Al-generated results is unworkable, according to U.K. data regulator the In-formation Commissioner's Office he good news is your negative media screening is working; the bad news is your client is in the headlines.